milind-windsurf/pensando-elk/README.md

   2. Change into the directory where it is stored

-  3. Create the file '.env' and add the following to it (change 8.0.0 if the version of ELK you want is different):
+  3. run the following command (change 8.6.2 if the version of ELK you want is different):
       ```
-      TAG=8.0.0
+      echo "TAG=8.6.2" >.env
       ```

   4. Create the following directories and give them full write permissions (777 works)